telerik/winforms-docs/controls/chartview/features/chart-grid.md

 ---
 title: Chart Grid
-page_title: Chart Grid | ChartView
+page_title: Chart Grid - WinForms ChartView Control
-description: RadChartView areas, which support axes, can render a grid that facilitate the process of determining the values of points afar from the axes.
+description: WinForms ChartView areas, which support axes, can render a grid that facilitate the process of determining the values of points afar from the axes.
 slug: winforms/chartview/features/chart-grid
 tags: chart,grid
 published: True